 How to Buy Someone Out of a House - The Process

-Houses are expensive and most of us buy property with at least one other person, whether that is our partner, friend, or a family member.
+Houses are expensive and most of us buy property with at least one other person, whether our partner, friend, or a family member.

 You pay the other owner for their share of the equity in the property and remove them from the title.